Artist2305/programming-blog/src/data/posts/post_3.md

 id: "0003"
 slug:  "how-to-update-all-node-dependencies"
 title: "How to update all Node dependencies?"
-keywords: "programming, tips, tutorial, node, js, dependencies, update, versions"
+keywords: "node, dependencies, update, versions, "
 shortDesc: "Are your dependecies out of date?
 There is a simple way to safetly update all."
 tags: "Node.js"
 description: "Learn step by step how to update all dependencies.
 Simple way to update all Node.js dependencies."